abbeyperini/DC_JS/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them.
+You will have a better understanding of what goes here next week.

-    Give examples
+    Give examples like what node modules are required nodemon
+    express version => 3.3
+    uuid version =< v1.01
+    etc

 ### Installing